Arms Trade | Drones | General Dynamics | Hiroshima | Nuclear Treaties | Trident |

 Water contamination around military bases can

 contain harmful chemicals, very difficult to eliminate.
-In 2005 there were reports that levels of perchlorate in breast milk and vegetables were high in many areas near launch sites and indications were that exhausts from NASA rocket launches were contaminating water supplies.
-Perchlorates have been linked to thyroid ailments and are considered particularly dangerous to children. | |
+High levels of perchlorate have been reported in breast milk and vegetables in areas close to NASA rocket launch sites.
+These have been attributed to rocket exhausts contaminating water supplies.
+Perchlorides have been linked to thyroid ailments, and would be especially dangerous to children. | |

 Abuse of Animals | |